munificent/game-programming-patterns/book/singleton.markdown

 When much of the industry moved to object-oriented programming from C, one problem they ran into was "how do I get an instance?"
 They had some method they wanted to call, but didn't have an instance of the object that provides that method in hand.
-Singletons (in other words, making it global) was an easy way out.
+Singletons (in other words, making it global) were an easy way out.

 </aside>